Képi Blanc (publication): The journal

 The first bulletin associated to the Foreign Legion was designated as La Légion étrangère, a historic revue and actuality of the Legion, created in 1912.
 Suspended throughout the course of World War I, the revue was reborn in 1931, at the creation of the Union Veteran Legionnaires Societies (Union des Sociétés d'Anciens de la Légion étrangère, L'USAL).
 In 1945, the revue changed designation to Vert et Rouge which was published until 1959.

-On April 30, 1947, under the Quill (La plume) of Captain Gheysens, the first editor-in-chief, and mainly at the initiative of Colonel Gaultier, commandant of the Communal Depot of the Foreign Regiments (Dépôt commun des régiments étrangers), appeared the be the journal of all foreign regiments of the legion.
+On April 30, 1947, under the Quill (La plume) of Captain Gheysens, the first editor-in-chief, and mainly at the initiative of Colonel Gaultier, commandant of the Communal Depot of the Foreign Regiments (Dépôt commun des régiments étrangers), appeared to be the journal of all foreign regiments of the legion.
 The journal was accordingly printed in Oran, and was totally independent, with its own presses starting Journal Number 13.

 In 1954, the journal changed and passed from a black-and-white format tabloid to that of news, while introducing color.

 Despite the cluster of mismanagements (in 1962 from Sidi-Bel-Abbès to Puyloubier, in 1967 from Puyloubier to Aubagne and at last, in 1998 for a change in the interior household of quartier Viénot), the monthly journal of the Legion has never ceased to appear.

 Since May 2001, the journal ceased to be entirely autonomous, and the printing was externalized in a civilian printing firm.

 Having its own internet site, it is possible to consult a vast array of articles.

 The monthly Képi blanc, la vie de la Légion is a reflection of the actual legion and presents a well-rounded contour of activities in the regiments (training, operations), life of senior veterans or the history of the institution.
 It also plays a pivotal role in keeping a viewing sphere of contact, between the most senior to the youngest, among themselves and the institution.